-6.5 Quality Controllers
+6.6 Quality Controllers

 As discussed earlier, some Country Teams have used roving Quality Controllers who visit Field Teams in the field.
 It has been agreed at several Workshops that Country Teams have the option to employ this extra layer of field supervision if they wish to do so and if the necessary budget provision has been secured.
-This intermediate supervisory level assists the NIs in tracking and checking in with Field Teams to: a) ensure that FSs are applying high and consistent standards; b) deliver funds or supplies to the field; and c) collect early batches of completed returns for delivery to headquarters.
-Providing that the coordination of fieldwork is not neglected at headquarters, NIs (or Co-NIs) might elect to play this role.
+This intermediate supervisory level assists the NIs in tracking and checking in with Field Teams to: a) ensure that FSs are applying high and consistent standards; b) deliver funds or supplies to the field; Provided that the coordination of fieldwork is not neglected at headquarters, NIs (or Co-NIs) might decide to play this role.